Quick Links

 Meet Our Governors

-I grew up in Canada but moved to the UK to complete my teacher training in Exeter.
+I grew up in Canada but moved to the UK to complete my PGCE at the University of Exeter.
 I started my teaching career in Tower Hamlets and developed a keen interest in language acquisition and the teaching of early reading and phonics.

-I have had experience as a leader across several schools where I have led on teaching, learning and assessment with a particular passion for curriculum design and implementation.
-I am also interested in how coaching and mentoring can build strong teams and leadership at all levels in educational settings.
+I have had experience leading across several schools and have completed my Masters degree in Educational Leadership.
+I am particularly passionate in how coaching and mentoring can build strong teams and leadership at all levels in schools.

 My interests outside of school include cycling, running and travelling to see family and friends abroad.